 Step 3: Customize Your Click to Tweet Button

 Click to Tweet will generate a tracking link to tweet the article based on your message.
 You can try adding a button or a simple call-to-action asking your reader to tweet your article.

 Not every quote has to come from you.
-You can also use quotes from others, as long as it is relevant.
+You can also use quotes from others, as long as it’s relevant.

-Your content should focus on your readers, and not you.
-Unless you are using yourself or company as an example, you should not be talking about yourself.
+Your content should focus on your readers, not you.
+Unless you are using yourself or your company as an example, you should not be talking only to or about yourself.

 To do this, do a search of “you,” “your,” “I,” and “we” using command/ctrl + F. Include a space before and after the word.
 This is to ensure parts of these words do not show up in the search.
 Add up your totals to find your ratio.